TriparnoXd/CityDashboard/README.md

-# Clear Sky Weather
+# CityDashboard

-Clear Sky is a modern, responsive weather dashboard that provides real-time weather information, AI-powered summaries, and a unique city comparison tool to help you plan your travels.
+CityDashboard is a modern, responsive weather dashboard that provides real-time weather information, AI-powered summaries, and a unique city comparison tool to help you plan your travels.

 ## Features